Baking and Bracelets

 As I said in a previous post, I don’t LOVE this.
 It works, but I don’t like the look of those little gatherings around the cup.
 The alteration I prefer is the small darts at seam lines.
 However, this means I need more seam lines to make those little darts.

 I changed my basic Pin-Up Girls pattern to one shown on the Bra-Makers Supply’s web site: the Shelley bra.
-They have a DVD you can buy that shows how to make the alterations for this pattern.
-The DVD is called Designer Bras by YOU.
-Here’s the link for it: DVD
+They had a DVD that shows how to make the alterations for this pattern.

 So, here was my first attempt at the Shelley bra: